Re-Thinking the Florida Dream: Over-Building, Congestion, and Bad Government

 The state is estimated to continue to rank 48th for the 2021-2022 school year,

-Florida Governor Ron DeSantis also made national news when he rebuffed public health directives to close down businesses as the COVID pandemic was spreading in early-2000.
+Florida Governor Ron DeSantis also made national news when he rebuffed public health directives to close down businesses as the COVID pandemic spread in early 2000.
 DeSantis politicized mask mandates and school and business closings, but all that came at a cost.

 Fraud Leadership by Example

 In the meantime, Scott, the former CEO of Columbia, made out like a bandit: In 1997, the board of Columbia/HCA forced him out.
 Scott left with $300 million in stock, a $5.1 million severance, and a $950,000-per-year consulting contract for five years.
-No wonder Scott is a respected Republican senator, and his Republican platform today calls for privatizing Medicare and Social Security, among other social safety nets.
+No wonder Scott is a respected Republican senator.
+His Republican platform today calls for privatizing Medicare and Social Security, among other social safety nets.

 In April 2021, the former mayor of Boca Raton, Susan Haynie, pleaded guilty to charges that she failed to disclose financial ties to a local real estate tycoon while she was in office.
 Florida investigators said Haynie didn’t report over $330,000 in earnings she received from developers and commercial property owners.

 Other white-collar executives are also moving to Florida for its favorable tax benefits.
-This is especially true for real estate developers, hedge funds, and private equity managers, who are moving to Florida because of its lax oversight and no state personal income taxes.
-Wealthy people in these industries are huge beneficiaries of the carried interest tax loophole that allows people to pay capital gains taxes at the ordinary income tax rate; huge savings that are not available to ordinary people and a huge tax loss to the federal government.
+This is especially true for real estate developers, hedge funds, and private equity managers, who are moving to Florida because of its lax oversight and lack of state personal income taxes.
+Wealthy people in these industries are huge beneficiaries of the carried interest tax loophole that allows people to pay capital gains taxes at the ordinary income tax rate, huge savings that are not available to ordinary people, and a massive tax loss to the federal government.

 Think Twice About Ocean Front Condos